DevopParker/Github/readme.md

 git pull
 - Fetch from and integrate with another repository or a local branch
 - Incorporates changes from a remote repository into the current branch.
 If the current branch is behind the remote, then by default it will fast-forward the current branch to match the remote

+## Working with repositories that are not your own

+git clone <url> <name>
+- If you don't use the <name> flag it will create the file with the repository name